 If the collision involved multiple vehicles, it is always wise to enlist an experienced car accident attorney, who can gather evidence to establish which driver(s) were at fault.
-In certain cases, both the driver of the vehicle you riding in and the other motorist were negligent.
+In certain cases, both the driver of the vehicle you were riding in and the other motorist was negligent.
 In this scenario, injured passengers may be able to pursue damages from both parties.
 If one driver’s car insurance policy isn’t adequate to cover the cost of all your medical expenses and other damages, a claim may be filed against the other driver’s insurance – if they were partially liable for the accident — to ensure you are fully compensated.

 It’s important to note that insurance adjusters are always looking out for their firm’s best interest.
 As a passenger and party to the crash, you may feel pressured to provide a written or recorded statement about your version of the accident.
 Before giving any kind of a statement, always speak to a qualified attorney, who can ensure your rights are preserved until liable parties have been identified.
-Your lawyer will also make sure that you get proper medical treatent, and are thoroughly evaluated for all physical and emotional injuries suffered.
+Your lawyer will also make sure that you get proper medical treatment, and are thoroughly evaluated for all physical and emotional injuries suffered.

 Consult with a California car accident attorney

 If you or someone you love was seriously harmed in a car accident while riding as a passenger, compensation may be available for your injuries, medical bills, lost income, and pain and suffering.
-Sean Salamati is a veteran car accident lawyer in Los Angeles, and can explain your options for pursuing legal compensation through an insurance settlement or personal injury claim.
+Sean Salamati is a veteran car accident lawyer in Los Angeles and can explain your options for pursuing legal compensation through an insurance settlement or personal injury claim.
 California imposes strict time limits for filing a lawsuit, so it’s important to consult with an attorney as soon as possible.